apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.4.x/migration-guide/migration-to-classic.md

    for higher concurrency but with lax connection maximum limit guarantees.
 With `LAX` policy HttpClient can exceed the per route maximum limit under high load and does not enforce the total maximum limit.

--  Optionally choose a connection pool re-use policy: `FILO` to re-use as few connections as possible making it possible for connections to become idle and expire; `LIFO` to re-use all connections equally preventing them from becoming idle and expiring.
+-  Optionally choose a connection pool re-use policy: `LIFO` to re-use as few connections as possible making it possible for connections to become idle and expire; `FIFO` to re-use all connections equally preventing them from becoming idle and expiring.

 -  Optionally choose a finite total time to live for connections.